BoydBLever/StanfordHacker/README.md

 ## Quickstart for using Square's Web Payments SDK

 There is a separate README.md for Square Payments API.
-You can find it in my web-payments-quickstart2 repository: [[Square's Web Payment's SDK]](https://github.com/BoydBLever/web-payments-quickstart2)https://github.com/BoydBLever/web-payments-quickstart2.
+You can find it at this link: [[Square's Web Payment's SDK]](https://github.com/BoydBLever/web-payments-quickstart2).